 What happens when a reverse mortgage borrower dies?

-Note that the following applies to HECM reverse mortgages with case numbers issued August 4, 2014 or after.
-There may be some slight variations in the treatment of HECMs originated before August 4, 2014 (mainly with regard to non-borrowing spouses).
+Note that the following applies to HECM reverse mortgages with case numbers issued August 4, 2014, or after.
+There may be variations in the treatment of HECMs originated before August 4, 2014 (mainly with regard to non-borrowing spouses).

 So, what happens when a reverse mortgage borrower dies?
-Well, the answer depends on which borrower we’re referring to and what the heirs plan to do with the home.
+Well, the answer depends on which borrower we’re referring to.
+It also depends on what the heirs plan to do with the home.